-My journey through the north Indian state of Uttar Pradesh was technically not slow travel.
+My journey through the north Indian state of Uttar Pradesh was arguably not slow travel.
 All in all, the whole duration took about 10 days, split between 3 cities.
 India was not my primary focus on that trip – Nepal was.
-So I decided I could merely sample the whole of Uttar Pradesh through its primary tourism capitals of Varanasi, Lucknow, and the crown jewel – Agra.
+So I decided in 10 days, I could merely sample Uttar Pradesh through its primary tourism capitals of Varanasi, Lucknow, and the crown jewel: Agra.

 But I did insist on one twist to make the trip different from the way most of my peers might travel India (if they would at all!).
 I would cross Uttar Pradesh by taking the backbone of Indian intercity transportation – the railway.

 One trip, levelled up twice.

 I arrived into Varanasi already full with the growth from my experience trekking in Annapurna.
 I would have been content to merely end up a tourist in Uttar Pradesh.
 But India does not seem to work that way.

 I came in from Nepal with an open heart, and she deepened it with Uttar Pradesh’s density of life.
 I learned first hand why it is so difficult for foreigners to describe India, and why it is such a polarising country.
 Every day was a story waiting to be birthed, sometimes more.